The Method to Escape the Drama

 Strategy 3: The Art of "No JADE" – Justify, Argue, Defend, or Emotionally Engage

 This is tricky, but absolutely transformative.
-High-conflict co-parents often thrive on pulling you into a cycle of JADE.
+High-conflict co-parents often thrive on pulling you into an emotional rollercoaster cycle of JADE.
 When you JADE, you inadvertently fuel the conflict.

 • Justify: You feel the need to explain your actions or decisions extensively.